jbcoe/value_types/DRAFT.md

 A converting constructor could be added in a future version of the C++ standard.

-### Comparisons returning `auto`
+### Comparisons for `indirect`

-We opt to return `auto` from comparison operators on `indirect<T>` so that the return type perfectly matches that of the underlying comparison for `T`.
-While deferring the return type to the underlying type does support unusual user-defined comparison operators, we prefer to do so rather than impose requirements on the user-defined operators for consistency.
-Adoption of indirect or moving an object onto the heap should not be impeded by unusual choices for the return type of comparison operators on user-defined types.
+We implement comparisons for `indirect` in terms of `operator==` and `operator<=>` returning `bool` and `auto` respectively.

+The alternative would be to implement the full suite of comparison operators, forwarding them to the underlying type and allowing non-boolean return types.
+Support for non-boolean return types would support unusual (non-regular) user-defined comparison operators which could be helpful when the underlying type is part of a domain-specific-language (DSL) that uses comparison operators for a different purpose.
+However, this would be inconsistent with other standard library types like `optional`, `variant` and `reference_wrapper`.
+Moreover, we'd likely only give partial support for a theoretical DSL which may well make use of other operators like operator+ and operator- which are not supported for `indirect`.

 ### Supporting `operator()` `operator[]`